Emma Maguire (née Campbell)

 With user research comes greater understanding and, ultimately, a greater user experience.
 It's a partnership worth investing in for business success.

-At Bo Studio, we're your agritech UX design specialists.
-If you're ready to work with a UX design company, or you're already in the midst of a project and want to make sure you have a user lens over it, don't be shy to get in touch with us for an initial consultation.Get in touch
+At Bo Studio, we're your agritech experience design specialists.
+If you're ready to work with an experience design studio, or you're already in the midst of a project and want a fresh perspective, don't be shy to get in touch with us for an initial consultation.Get in touch